Dan Jennings, Relief Pitcher, Tampa Bay Rays

 College: University of Nebraska at Lincoln

-Dan Jennings, relief pitcher for the Chicago White Sox, was first drafted by the Miami Marlins in 2008.
+Dan Jennings, relief pitcher for the Tampa Bay Rays, was first drafted by the Miami Marlins in 2008.
 He was a starting pitcher in the Marlins' minor league system in 2008 and a relief pitcher from 2009 through 2011.
 He received a 50-game suspension for the use of PEDs in 2010.

 Jennings pitched in 22 games with the Marlins in 2012 and he had a 1.89 ERA.
 He also pitched in 42 games in the minors.
 The following season, he had a 3.76 ERA in 47 games with the Marlins.